Our Services

 Published on: 4/24/2026

-Red light therapy is a gentle non invasive treatment that may accelerate mastectomy scar healing by promoting organized collagen remodeling, reducing inflammation and redness, easing tightness and itching, and improving skin tone.
+Red light therapy (RLT) is a gentle, non-invasive treatment that may accelerate mastectomy scar healing.
+Benefits include promoting organized collagen remodeling, reducing inflammation and redness, easing tightness and itching, and improving skin tone.

-Proper timing, device selection, session length, and safety precautions are all critical for effective use, and RLT works best alongside silicone gels, massage, and sun protection.
+For best results, proper timing, device selection, session length, and safety precautions matter.
+RLT works most effectively when combined with silicone gels, scar massage, and sun protection.

-See below for complete guidance on when to start, how to stay safe, and what to discuss with your healthcare team to inform your next steps.
+Below, you'll find complete guidance on when to start RLT, how to use it safely, and what to discuss with your healthcare team.

 Gentle Healing: Using RLT After Breast Cancer Surgery